UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 No. Personal allowance rules apply only to goods you transport yourself in your baggage or vehicle.
 Items shipped separately by courier or post are imports, and they trigger import VAT (and potentially duty) from the first pound of value above £135.
 The £390 traveller allowance does not apply to anything that arrives by mail, even if you paid for it on the same trip.

 Yes.
 Duty-free purchases count toward your personal allowance.
 The £390 figure covers everything you are bringing in regardless of where you bought it — airport duty-free shop, high street store, hotel gift shop or online.
-The term 'duty-free' refers to the seller not charging you VAT at the point of purchase, not to an exemption at the UK border.
-If a £250 perfume bottle bought at Charles de Gaulle duty-free, plus a £200 camera bought in central Paris, adds up to £450, you are over the £390 allowance and owe UK tax on the full £450.
+The term "duty-free" refers to the seller not charging you VAT at the point of purchase, not to an exemption at the UK border.
+If a £250 perfume bought at Charles de Gaulle duty-free, plus a £200 camera bought in central Paris, adds up to £450, you are over the £390 allowance and owe UK tax on the full £450.

 Simplified rates are flat percentage rates used when you declare goods above your personal allowance through HMRC's online service.
-They combine customs duty, excise duty (for alcohol and tobacco) and import VAT into a single easy-to-calculate figure.
+They combine customs duty, excise duty for alcohol and tobacco, and import VAT into a single easy-to-calculate figure.
 The rates are higher than what you would pay if each tax were calculated separately at full rates, which is the trade-off for the simpler process.
 If you would rather pay the exact amount owed on each item, use the red channel at the border instead of declaring online, and request a full itemised calculation.